Classifications as per the GICS® (Global Industry Classification Standard)

-Consumer products have historically been the focus of private equity in Africa, due to the perceived opportunities resulting from the continent’s growing middle-class.
-Within consumer discretionary, investor interest has moved towards internet and direct marketing retail, education and communication services, and publishing; possibly showing a shift from focusing on a broader target market with lower income to targeting a smaller market, but with a higher income.
+Investment activity in the consumer discretionary sector remained stable over the year.
+Within this sector, investor interest has moved towards internet and direct marketing retail, education and communication services, and publishing.
+This shows a possible shift from targeting a broader target market with lower income to a smaller market with a higher income.